ayro-labs/ayro-configs/readme.md

 ## Ayro Container ##

-Before run the container you must create the file ayro.config on $AYRO_HOME/configs.
+The project configuration file is exported as a Docker volume on $AYRO_HOME/configs/ayro.config.

 ## Ayro Webcm Container ##

-Before run the container you must create the file ayro-webcm.config on $AYRO_HOME/configs.
+The project configuration file is exported as a Docker volume on $AYRO_HOME/configs/ayro-webcm.config.

 ## Ayro Website Container ##

-Before run the container you must create the file ayro-website.config on $AYRO_HOME/configs.
+The project configuration file is exported as a Docker volume on $AYRO_HOME/configs/ayro-website.config.